Scariodintt Publisharys - our terms and conditions of supply of products

 (b) The maximum refund for delivery costs will be the costs of delivery by the least expensive delivery method we offer.

 (c) We may deduct a cancellation charge equivalent (as near as reasonably possible) to the amount that we are charged in respect of your cancelled order plus any administration fees.
+This applies to all orders shipped, delivered or on pre order.

 9.6 When your refund will be made.
 We will make any refunds due to you as soon as reasonably possible.
-If you are a UK consumer exercising your right to change your mind then:
+If you are a UK consumer exercising your right to change your mind, then:

 (a) If the products are goods, your refund will be made within 14 days from the day on which we receive the product back from you or, if earlier, the day on which you provide us with evidence that you have sent the product back to us.
 For information about how to return a product to us, see clause 9.2.